 Below are written descriptions of our compensation arrangements with our named executive officers.
 We currently have employment agreements with Messrs.
-Trenary, Kenyon, Dagnon and Evanson.
-During fiscal year 2021 and through December 2021, Mr. Dagnon and Mr. Evanson each provided services to us pursuant to consulting agreements, the terms of which are briefly described below, and prior to March 2020, they provided services to us under our former agreement with MTTR, LLC, which terminated in March 2020.
-See "Transactions with Related Persons - MTTR LLC - ONS 5010 Strategic Partnership Agreement" for more information regarding the former MTTR agreement.
+Trenary, Dagnon and Evanson.
+During fiscal year 2021 and through December 21, 2021, Mr. Dagnon and Mr. Evanson each provided services to us pursuant to consulting agreements, the terms of which are briefly described below.

 Mr. Trenary.
 In July 2021, in connection with Mr. Trenary's appointment as President and Chief Executive Officer of the Company, we entered into an employment agreement with Mr. Trenary providing for, among other things, an initial base salary of \$600,000 and a discretionary annual cash bonus with a target amount equal to 70% of Mr. Trenary's base salary.
-Mr. Trenary received an initial grant of 4,000,000 options to purchase common stock, one quarter of which will vest on the first anniversary of the grant and the remainder of which will vest in monthly installments over the succeeding three years, subject to Mr. Trenary's continued service through each vesting date.
-In addition, Mr. Trenary received a performance grant of 1,000,000 options to purchase common stock, which will vest upon the Company's achievement of certain milestones.
-As described below under "Outstanding Equity Awards at Fiscal Year End," following the end of the 2021 fiscal year, these performance options were cancelled and replaced with a new performance option to purchase 1,500,000 shares of our common stock, which will vest upon the Company's achievement of certain milestones.
-Mr. Trenary is entitled to certain severance and change in control benefits pursuant to his employment agreement, the terms of which are described below under "- Potential Payments upon Termination or Change of Control."
+Mr. Trenary received an initial option to purchase 4,000,000 shares of common stock, one quarter of which vested on the first anniversary of the date of grant and the remainder of which is vesting in monthly installments over the next three years, subject to Mr. Trenary's continued service through each vesting date.
+Mr. Trenary also received an option to purchase 1,000,000 shares of common stock, which were set to vest based on Company performance.
+However, this performance option was cancelled, and Mr. Trenary received a new option to purchase 1,500,000 shares of common stock on December 21, 2021, vesting based the achievement of certain performance milestones.
+1,000,000 of the shares underlying this performance option were forfeited in accordance with their terms due to non-satisfaction of the applicable performance criteria.
+500,000 shares underlying this performance option vested for Mr. Trenary on March 31, 2022 in accordance with their terms based on the Company's submission of the ONS-5010 BLA on or prior to the last day of the first calendar quarter of 2022.
+As described below under "Outstanding Equity Awards at Fiscal Year End," following the end of the 2022 fiscal year, Mr. Trenary received a new option to purchase 1,000,000 shares of our common stock, which will vest upon the Company's achievement of certain performance milestones.
+Mr. Trenary is entitled to certain severance and change in control benefits pursuant to his employment agreement, the terms of which are described below under "--- Potential Payments upon Termination or Change of Control."